B2. Operations

 Present the following problem to students.

-Next Friday is pizza dinner.
+Next Friday is pizza lunch.
 The last time we had pizza, we ran out.
 So we need to order a little more.
 We ordered 48 pieces of pizza.
 We need 13 more.
 How many pieces of pizza should we order this time?

 Ask a few students to take turns explaining the problem in their own words.
 Help them express themselves by asking the following questions: